 Eventually, Google plans on flagging all non-secure HTTP sites.
 In addition, Google hopes to increase the transition from HTTP to HTTPS.
 The reason is HTTPS is a secure version of encrypted website communications identified by a green lock icon on the address bar.

 Through encryption, users can input data that is then scrambled so that other users cannot understand the information being typed.
 HTTPS also prevents users from making changes to websites such as loading their own advertisements.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.